biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(Team Members) Barbara Scott, Matt Nelson, Autum Nolte, Danielle Peppenger, Sth Nolte, Nathanial Kallberg, Kirby Giulio, Megan Hartford*

 #### 5th Place

-Church:	First A/G, Boulder, MT
+* **Church**: First A/G, Boulder, MT
-Coaches:	Barbara Scott, Matt Nelson (assistant)
+* **Coaches**: Barbara Scott, Matt Nelson (assistant)
+* **Team**:
-Team:	Autumn Nolte
+    * Autumn Nolte
-Danielle Peppenger
+    * Danielle Peppenger
-Seth Nolte
+    * Seth Nolte
-Nathanial Kallberg
+    * Nathanial Kallberg
-Kirby Giulio
+    * Kirby Giulio
-Megan Hartford
+    * Megan Hartford
 * **Round Robin**:
-Round 1: Lost to Billings A/G, Billings, MO 30 to 210
+  * Round 1: Lost to Billings A/G, Billings, MO 30 to 210
-Round 2: Lost to Calvary Temple, Indianapolis, IN 30 to 240 Round 3: Lost to Cedar Park A/G "So-called Angels", Bothell, WA -10 to 275 Round 4: Lost to First A/G, Hermitage, PA -10 to 120
+  * Round 2: Lost to Calvary Temple, Indianapolis, IN 30 to 240
+  * Round 3: Lost to Cedar Park A/G "So-called Angels", Bothell, WA -10 to 275
-Round 5: Lost to Evangel Community Church, Centerville, GA 30 to 35 Round 6: Lost to Family Worship Center, Murfreesboro, TN -5 to 105 Round 7: Lost to Orange County Worship Center, Santa Ana, CA 10 to 245 Round 8: Lost to First A/G, Helena, MT -10 to 110 Round 9: Lost to Abundant Life A/G, Grapevine, TX 0 to 115 Round 10: Lost to Bethel Christian Life Center, West Lafayette, IN 5 to 245 Round 11: Lost to Calvary A/G, Toledo, OH 35 to 110 Round 12: Lost to James River A/G, Ozark, MO 15 to 150 Round 13: Lost to The Oaks Fellowship, Dallas, TX 10 to 210 Round 14: Won against Albert Lea A/G, Albert Lea, MN 80 to -15 Round 15: Lost to Southside A/G, Jackson, MS -40 to 30 Round 16: Lost to Calvary A/G, DeMotte, IN 15 to 180 Round 17: Lost to First A/G, Cedar Rapids, IA -5 to 85 Round 18: Lost to Two Rivers Fellowship, Greeley, CO -30 to 150 Round 19: Lost to First A/G, Fort Myers, FL 0 to 250
+  * Round 4: Lost to First A/G, Hermitage, PA -10 to 120
+  * Round 5: Lost to Evangel Community Church, Centerville, GA 30 to 35
+  * Round 6: Lost to Family Worship Center, Murfreesboro, TN -5 to 105
+  * Round 7: Lost to Orange County Worship Center, Santa Ana, CA 10 to 245
+  * Round 8: Lost to First A/G, Helena, MT -10 to 110
+  * Round 9: Lost to Abundant Life A/G, Grapevine, TX 0 to 115
+  * Round 10: Lost to Bethel Christian Life Center, West Lafayette, IN 5 to 245
+  * Round 11: Lost to Calvary A/G, Toledo, OH 35 to 110
+  * Round 12: Lost to James River A/G, Ozark, MO 15 to 150
+  * Round 13: Lost to The Oaks Fellowship, Dallas, TX 10 to 210
+  * Round 14: Won against Albert Lea A/G, Albert Lea, MN 80 to -15
+  * Round 15: Lost to Southside A/G, Jackson, MS -40 to 30
+  * Round 16: Lost to Calvary A/G, DeMotte, IN 15 to 180
+  * Round 17: Lost to First A/G, Cedar Rapids, IA -5 to 85
+  * Round 18: Lost to Two Rivers Fellowship, Greeley, CO -30 to 150
+  * Round 19: Lost to First A/G, Fort Myers, FL 0 to 250
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}